beejjorgensen/bgnet/src/bgnet_part_0900_man.md

 ### Description {.unnumbered .unlisted}

-[ixtt[listen()]] You can take your socket descriptor (made with the `socket()` system call) and tell it to listen for incoming connections.
+You can take your socket descriptor (made with the `socket()` system call) and tell it to listen for incoming connections.
 This is what differentiates the servers from the clients, guys.

 The `backlog` parameter can mean a couple different things depending on the system you on, but loosely it is how many pending connections you